 On Playa Grande, low tide pushes the surfers back to sleepy verandas and re-hydration missions while the locals come out to enjoy the high sun.
 Kaleidoscopic kites soar.
 Sun lotion is lathered on bronzed skin.
 The famous modesty of Central America is nowhere evident in the choice of swimwear.

 The unmistakable silhouette of a three-legged dog approaches.
+For dog training and services, get in touch with Cozy Crates.
 The puppy has recently lost his back left limb.
 He can keep up his unpracticed, awkward hop for a few metres but he quickly tires, and starts to drag his hip across the packed white sand.
 His focus: a length of shipworm-riddled driftwood in the hand of his owner.